What is the actual price of ‘happiness’?

 IT was 2.30 in the morning when I jumped into a red jeep heading to Mount Bromo.
 I was still a bit sleepy, but excited nonetheless.
 There is something about the mountains that never fails to envelope me in a certain sense of wonder and serenity.
 I had wrapped myself in thermal clothes, two layers of scarf, an overcoat, and an adopted brown ushanka–a thick and warm hat with earflaps that are normally used during winter (my friend decided to throw his ushanka away, and I decided to claim it as mine).
 The temperature in Bromo could drop to around 3°C – 5°C in early morning.
 Not to mention the wind!

 The entire top of Mount Bromo has been blown off in an eruption and the crater inside it is like a giant chimney that paints the sky with white sulphurous smoke.
 Today, the mountain sits majestically inside Bromo-Tengger-Semeru National Park, surrounded by a sea of volcanic sand and a ring of green valleys.
-In the dark of the morning, enveloped by the fog, hundreds of jeeps and motorbikes were racing along the road’s rough twist and turns to reach the Sunrise Point, or Penanjakan, as the locals dubbed it.
+In the dark of the morning, enveloped by the fog, hundreds of jeeps and motorbikes were racing along with the road’s rough twist and turns to reach the Sunrise Point, or Penanjakan, as the locals dubbed it.
 At around 4.30 – 5.00 am, everyone would gather around the viewing point with their cameras–ready to snap the breath-taking view of the first rays of sunshine bathing the mountaintops with golden lights.

 That morning was no exception.
 Plus, it was also a Sunday.
-The amount of people who were trying to reach Sunrise Point was overwhelming.
+The number of people who were trying to reach Sunrise Point was overwhelming.
 Old people, young people, little kids–they competitively shoved their way along the steep hill to occupy the front row at Sunrise Point, their cameras out and ready.
 I didn’t feel like joining the crowd; or pushing my way forward, so I just sat at the side of the road–next to the Tengger people selling chilis, onions, and Teddy Bear made out of dried flowers; enjoying the cool mountain breeze and the warmth of the rising sun on my face.

 “DID you see that?” a friend of mine who just got back from Sunrise Point shook her head in disbelief.